dotnet/training-tutorials/content/asp.net/getting-started/logging.md

-# Adding Diagnostics and Logging to the App
+# Adding Logging to the App
 by [Steve Smith](http://deviq.com/me/steve-smith)

 #### Sample Files